Complex Commercial Litigation

-John H. Lewis, Jr. is an active of Counsel to the Firm.
-He is a graduate of Princeton University and Harvard Law School and a member of the American College of Trial Lawyers, which is limited to the top one percent of trial lawyers.
+John H. Lewis, Jr. is a graduate of Princeton University and Harvard Law School and a member of the American College of Trial Lawyers, which is limited to the top one percent of trial lawyers.

 For more than thirty years, Mr. Lewis was a partner with Morgan Lewis where he served as head of the litigation section and was also head of the antitrust section.
 While at Morgan Lewis, he represented a wide variety of Fortune 500 Companies, often in litigation that threatened the very existence of those companies.
 He represented United States Gypsum (USG) in its nationwide defense of asbestos claims for ten years and represented USG in a multi-million dollar case brought by the State of Maryland where he obtained a defense verdict after a six-week trial.
 Mr. Lewis successfully defended Exxon in a $2 billion class action antitrust case.
 At the same time, he took on claims by plaintiffs and brought to trial in New York the now legendary case initiated by defrauded investors against the Bank of New York and the law firm of Wilkie Farr for aiding and abetting a fraudulent scheme directed by Robert Vesco.
 Mr. Lewis made a favorable settlement with Wilkie Farr and tried the case in opposition to the Bank's new lawyers at Sullivan and Cromwell.
 Mr. Lewis won a 60 million dollar verdict against the Bank of New York.
 He returned nearly one hundred percent of lost funds to the defrauded investors.